-$$RSD = \frac{ESD}{Quantity} [\%]$$
+$$VC = \frac{ESD}{Quantity} [\%]$$

 Assume we prepare reference mixtures with 5, 2, 1, 0.5, 0.2, and 0.0 wt-% of a contamination phase, and the ESD of the refined quantities is constant at 0.2 wt-%.
-As a result, we observe the following RSDs:
+As a result, we observe the following VCs:

-Quantity [wt-%] ESD [wt-%] RSD [%]
+Quantity [wt-%] ESD [wt-%] VC [%]

 5.0 0.2 4.0

 2.0 0.2 10.0

 1.0 0.2 20.0

 0.5 0.2 40.0

 0.2 0.2 100.0

-0.0 0.2 $\infty$
+0.0 0.2 ∞

-For small quantities the scattering of the values becomes excessively large compared to the mean value, which is expressed by huge RSDs.
+For small quantities the scattering of the values becomes excessively large compared to the mean value, which is expressed by huge VCs.
 In other words, the refined quantity becomes unreliable.
-Many textbooks, guidelines and standards define the limits of quantification and detection (LOQ and LOD) as a relative standard deviation.
-For example, they specify that for quantification the mean value must be at least 4 times greater than its standard deviation, or the standard deviation must be less than one quarter of the value ( $RSD \le 25\%$ ).
-And for detection, the mean value must be at least 2 times greater than its standard deviation, or the standard deviation must be less than half the value ( $RSD \le 50\%$ ).
+Many textbooks, guidelines and standards define the limits of quantification and detection (LOQ and LOD) as a specific variation coeficient.
+For example, they specify that for quantification the mean value must be at least 4 times greater than its standard deviation, or the standard deviation must be less than one quarter of the value ($VC \le 25\%$).
+And for detection, the mean value must be at least 2 times greater than its standard deviation, or the standard deviation must be less than half the value ($VC \le 50\%$).
 The actual limits might depend on the source of the information.

-The example in Table 3 also shows that, with the exception of phase C, none of the contamination phases reach $0.0\,\mathrm{wt}$ -% in the sample absolutely free of contaminations (bottom line).
+The example in Table 3 also shows that, with the exception of phase C, none of the contamination phases reach 0.0 wt-% in the sample absolutely free of contaminations (bottom line).
 Once the peak intensities drown in the counting noise, the refinement algorithm will be able to fit positive intensities into the noise pattern.
-This has some undesired side effects: These residual intensities, even when reported as "not detected", reduce the quantity of the main phase, as long as they are taken into the normalization of phase quantities to $100\,\%$ .
-In Table 3 the quantity of phase A is reduced to $99.10\,\mathrm{wt}$ -% due to accumulated residual intensities, even though no contaminations were present.
+This has some undesired side effects: These residual intensities, even when reported as "not detected", reduce the quantity of the main phase, as long as they are taken into the normalization of phase quantities to 100 %.
+In Table 3 the quantity of phase A is reduced to 99.10 wt-% due to accumulated residual intensities, even though no contaminations were present.
 In order to avoid this problem, which can become even more pronounced if more non-existent phases are added to the refinement, it is recommended to remove phases below the detection limit from the project and repeat the refinement.
 This process should be repeated until none of the refined phases is below the detection limit.
-Profex' facilitates this strategy by highlighting phases below the detection and quantification limits and by showing a warning in the summary table.
-The feature has to be enabled in the preferences dialog (Edit $\rightarrow$ Preferences... $\rightarrow$ BGMN $\rightarrow$ Summary Tables $\rightarrow$ "Show warnings for values below detection and quantification limit").
-In the same dialog the relative standard deviations (RSD) used as limits of quantification and detection can be defined.
-In the example shown in Figure 14 the limit of quantification is reached when the refined quantity falls below 8 times its ESD (RSD $\geq$ 12.5%), and the limit of detection is reached when it falls below 4 times its ESD (RSD $\geq$ 25%).
+Profex facilitates this strategy by highlighting phases below the detection and quantification limits and by showing a warning in the summary table.
+The feature has to be enabled in the preferences dialog (Edit \rightarrow Preferences... \rightarrow BGMN \rightarrow Summary Tables \rightarrow "Show warnings for values below detection and quantification limit").
+In the same dialog the variation coefficients (VCs) used as limits of quantification and detection can be defined.
+In the example shown in Figure 14 the limit of quantification is reached when the refined quantity falls below 8 times its ESD (VC \geq 12.5%), and the limit of detection is reached when it falls below 4 times its ESD (VC \geq 25 %).